2026 Vermont Senate election

 The 2026 Vermont Senate election will be held on November 3, 2026, alongside the other 2026 United States elections.
-Voters will elect members of the Vermont State Senate in all 125 of the U.S. state of Vermont's legislative districts to serve a two-year term.
+Primary elections were held on August 11.
+Vermont voters will elect members of the Vermont State Senate in all 125 of the U.S. state of Vermont's legislative districts to serve a two-year term.

+Voters will elect all 30 state senators from 16 districts, with each district electing between one and three senators.
+Districts that elect more than one senator use plurality block voting; in districts that elect two senators, each voter can select up to two candidates on their ballot, and in districts that elect three senators, voters can select up to three candidates.
+Under Vermont's electoral fusion system, candidates can receive the nomination of more than one party, with all their nominations being listed on the ballot.